There’s no such thing as a free ticket: How Illegal streaming is putting your security at risk

 Get Safe Online, a national body that provides advice and support on cyber security, says that these stats show the ‘sad reality’ of the state of our relationship with internet security.

-Tony Neate, CEO, said: “The internet is a great place full of fantastic opportunities.
+Tony Neate, the CEO, said: “The internet is a great place full of fantastic opportunities.
 But sadly, there are criminals out there looking to steal your personal information.

 “The fact that 34% of people have either been hacked or know someone who has been hacked is the sad reality and a clear sign that we need to do more and take fundamental steps to keep ourselves safe online.